 - Grow-out period: February to May

 The Chesapeake Bay Foundation (CBF) conducts workshops where participants are given instructions and the tools necessary to grow the underwater grasses themselves.
-Go to the workshop schedule.
+Register for a workshop.

 During the workshops participants receive: